akhdandann/machineLearningObesity-Clustering/README.md

 ## Methods

 ### 1. Data Preprocessing
+The Dataset comes from [Kaggle's Obesity Clustering Dataset](https://www.kaggle.com/code/earije/k-means-clustering-with-obesity-dataset).
 Data is cleaned and prepared for analysis.
 This includes handling missing values, encoding categorical features, and normalization where necessary.

 ### 2. K-Means Clustering
 K-Means is used to partition the dataset into k clusters by minimizing the within-cluster sum of squares.
 It assumes spherical clusters and works well for compact groups.